documaster/documaster-api/v1/model.md

 `attributes` of both directly and indirectly related resources can be specified as long as they appear in the `expand` field.

-When `attributes` is not specified, responses will include:
-- all single-valued attributes of the requested resource
+When `attributes` is not specified, responses will include all single-valued attributes of the requested resource.

-- the ID attribute of all related many- or one-to-one references
+When `attributes` is specified, the `id` and `revision` attributes will always be returned for all requested resources regardless of the actual list of requested attributes.

 The model sections below list all supported `attributes` values for each resource.